 Vrindavan’s main bathing place is Keshi ghat, where the steps rise majestically from the Yamuna to the palatial buildings behind.

-Worth visiting to see the 42m statue of the goddess and the gallery of her various forms
+On the way out of Vrindavan you’ll see a recent temple in honour of the goddess Durga, worth visiting to see the 42m statue of the goddess and the gallery of her various forms